KLAN: Kuaishou Landing-page Adaptive Navigator: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we formally introduce Personalized Landing Page Modeling (PLPM) as a critical yet underexplored task in recommender systems.
-To address PLPM, we propose KLAN, a hierarchical framework that real-time integrates inter-day static page preferences with intra-day dynamic interests through adaptive modulation.
+To address it, we propose KLAN, a hierarchical framework that integrates inter-day static page preferences with intra-day dynamic interests through adaptive modulation in real-time.
 Extensive online experiments on Kuaishou demonstrate KLAN's effectiveness and scalability.
-Last but not least, our model is now deployed online with full users at Kuaishou platform, serving for hundreds of millions of users every day.
-Additionally, we will provide a well-established benchmark for the PLPM problem to encourage future innovations. \normalem
+Moreover, our model is now deployed online with full users at Kuaishou platform, serving for hundreds of millions of users every day.
+Finally, we will also release a well-established benchmark to encourage future innovations in the PLPM scenario. \normalem